cmnguy25/final-btm/README.md

 ### Methodology
 A Python script, `metadata.py`, was developed to extract critical metadata from the drone images, including altitude and the camera's field of view.
 This metadata was used to calculate the distances between image edges.
 The YOLO library was utilized to detect tree locations within the drone images using a pre-trained model.

 However, the metadata lacked directional information (e.g., North, East, South, West), complicating the task of mapping tree coordinates.
-To overcome this, a function was implemented within the `metadata.py` script to rotate the marked images 360 degrees around their center, attempting to align detected trees with pre-existing tree coordinates.
+To overcome this, a function was implemented using the `detecttrees.py` script to rotate the marked images 360 degrees around their center, attempting to align detected trees with pre-existing tree coordinates.

 ### Results
 The workaround achieved acceptable accuracy, allowing for the mapping of all photographed trees in the `metadata.ipynb` file.
 However, this method's success is contingent on the availability of an existing coordinate dataset.
 Without such data, the method is less reliable and involved a degree of guesswork and trial-and-error.
 Collecting clear and accurate data is strongly recommended for future efforts.